wesslen/minimal-mistakes/_posts/2016-08-19-beer-tweeting-1.md

 ### Time

 First, let's plot the daily count of Tweets along with a smoothing line.
-These interactive graphs are created using [Plotly](https://plot.ly/).
+These graphs are created using [Plotly](https://plot.ly/).

 ``` r
 timePlotly(beer.tweets)